Have nothing in your houses that you do not know to be useful or believe to be beautiful _ William Morris

 Collectively, they can be viewed as: practical items, just-in case items, handy items, occasional use items, things I like to look at, things I just like to have, things I haven’t quite figured what do with – yet.

-If my home was on fire, I would take none of these things.
+If my home went on fire, I would take none of these things.

 I only have these things because I am lucky enough to have the stability of a home of my own.

-If I lived in a temporary or rented home I know I would not have the option to have as many things around me as I do now.
+If I lived in a temporary or rented home I would not have the option to have as many things around me as I do now.

 On the book shelf there are books, books and more books – most of which I will never read again but can’t bear to throw out.

 Many of these books still bring me joy: I like owning them and having them in my home.
 They spark memories that connect me to a different time and place in my life.
-They also connect me to my very widest interests ( Chinese embroidery, gardening, cultural anthropology, cookery books, myths and legends, philosophy, Irish writers, art and design).
+They are an extension of my very widest interests ( Chinese embroidery, gardening, cultural anthropology, cookery books, myths and legends, philosophy, Irish writers, art and design).

 Having access to all these thoughts, ideas and images gives me the opportunity to browse through what is a very personal, very broad and rich catchment of influences and knowledge.
 Yes, I could find it all on the web, but a book that I own, makes it a more intimate and special experience.